mwbowers/mwbowers.github.io/manuals/datagate/programmers-guide/managing-database-connections.md

 ---
-title: Managing Database Connections
+title: "Database Connection Management Tips"
-description: This document offers guidance on managing database connections, including establishing, maintaining, and closing connections efficiently to ensure optimal performance and resource utilization.
+description: "Learn how to manage database connections effectively.
+Our guide covers best practices for stability and performance."
 ---

 [AdgConnection](adg-connection-class.html) objects exist in one of two modes, as reflected by the [State](adg-connection-class-state-property.html) property.
 Initially, <span> **AdgConnection** </span> objects are in the <span>Closed</span> state.
 After successful execution of the [ Open](adg-connection-class-open-method.html) method, the **AdgConnection** object is in the <span>Open</span> state.
 When open, <span> **AdgConnection** </span> objects represent a live connection to the database and can be used with other DG objects and methods to perform access operations.